Caramel Mocha Latte Recipe

 Caramel mocha latte in a glass cup.

-And while I savor my morning ritual of freshly brewed coffee, the convenience of instant coffee is great when my day gets busy and I want a caffeine boost.
+And while I do enjoy that morning cup of freshly brewed coffee, the convenience of instant is great when my day gets busy, and I want a caffeine boost.

 In recent years, instant coffee has undergone a big transformation, boasting flavors that compete with the richness of brewed.
 It’s also a cost-effective choice that eliminates the wastefulness of brewing extra coffee when all you want is one cup.